Ramification theory from homotopical point of view, I: Preliminary --- Nearby cycles and flat e tale systems

 \section{Preliminary --- Nearby cycles and flat \'{e}tale systems}

-The rest of this paper is devoted mainly to construct a localization system.
-Our localization system is constructed from \'{e}tale sheaves.
+The rest of this paper is devoted mainly to constructing a deformation system.
+Our deformation system is constructed from \'{e}tale sheaves.
 In this section, all the schemes are over the field $k$ of positive characteristic, and $\Lambda$ be a commutative finite local ring in which $\mr{char}(k)\neq0$ is invertible.
 For a scheme $X$, the derived ($1$-)category of \'{e}tale $\Lambda$-modules is denoted by $D(X,\Lambda)$ or $D(X)$.
 We denote by $D_{\mr{c}}(X)$ (resp.\ $D_{\mr{ctf}}(X)$) be the full subcategory of $D(X)$ consisting of constructible (resp.\ constructible and finite Tor-dimensional) complexes.
 When $X$ is quasi-compact, note that $D_{\mr{ctf}}(X)=D^{\mr{b}}_{\mr{ctf}}(X)$.

 A {\em geometric point} $s$ of a scheme $S$ is a morphism $p\colon s\rightarrow S$ where $s$ is a spectrum of a separably closed field $k(s)$.
 We abbreviate the geometric point $p$ by $s$ if no confusion may arise.
 If we are given another geometric point $p'\colon s'\rightarrow S$, a morphism of geometric points $p\rightarrow p'$ is nothing but an $S$-morphism $s\rightarrow s'$.
 The geometric point $s$ is said to be {\em algebraic} if the extension of fields $k(s)/k(p(s))$ is algebraic.
 We denote by $S_{(s)}$, or more precisely $S_{(p)}$, the strict henselization of $S$ at $s$.
 A {\em specialization map} $\phi$ of geometric points, denoted by $\phi\colon t\rightsquigarrow s$, is a morphism of $S$-schemes $t\rightarrow S_{(s)}$.
 Let $f\colon S\rightarrow T$ be a morphism.
 We denote the geometric point $s\rightarrow S\xrightarrow{f}T$ of $T$ by $f(s)$.
 A specialization map $t\rightsquigarrow s$ on $S$ induces the specialization map $f(t)\rightsquigarrow f(s)$ on $T$.